Back

 Thinking of buying property in Japan but worried about Tokyo’s soaring prices?

 You’re not alone.
 Many buyers, both domestic and international, are turning their eyes just outside the capital.
-The neighboring prefectures of Saitama, Kanagawa, and Chiba (together known as the Greater Tokyo Area, or GTA) offer a unique blend: affordability, cultural richness, and easy commutes to the city center.
+The neighboring prefectures of Saitama, Kanagawa, and Chiba (together known as the Greater Tokyo Area) offer a unique blend: affordability, cultural richness, and easy commutes to the city center.

 This article answers the most common questions buyers ask about akiya homes (vacant or abandoned houses) in these prefectures.
 You’ll discover why they’re attracting attention, what makes each region unique, and how to navigate opportunities for living, investment, and community building.